Abraham Karem: Biography

-Abraham Karem was born in Baghdad, Iraq, to an Assyrian Jewish couple.
+Abraham Karem was born in Baghdad, Iraq, to a Jewish couple.
 His family moved to Israel in 1951, where he grew up.
 From an early age, he had an innate passion for aeronautics, and at the age of 14, he started building model aircraft.
 Karem is regarded as the founding father of UAV (drone) technology.
 He graduated as an aeronautical engineer from the Technion.
-He built his first drone during the Yom Kippur War for the Israeli Air Force.
+He built his first drone, a glide decoy, during the Yom Kippur War for the Israeli Air Force.
 In the 1970s, he immigrated to the United States.

 Engineering career

-He founded Leading Systems Inc. in his home garage, where he started manufacturing his first drone, Albatross, and later on, the more sophisticated Amber, which eventually evolved into the famous General Atomics MQ-1 Predator drone, which brought him the title of "Drone father".
+In 1979, Karem founded Leading Systems Inc. in his home garage in California with engineer Jack Hertenstein, whom he had previously worked with at U.S. Aerospace company Developmental Sciences, and Jim Machin, a pre-med student whom Karem had met at a modeling meet.
+The trio then manufactured their first drone, the Albatross, which weighed 200 pounds, could stay aloft for 56 hours, and carried a television camera in its nose.
+The Albatross gained DARPA funding for flight tests, and its exceptional performance led Leading Systems to collaborate further with DARPA to collaborate further on a more sophisticated variant of the Albatross, called Amber..
+Both the Albatross and Amber were radio controlled and could be launched either like conventional aircraft, with retractable tricycle landing gear, or by canister like a rocket.